opencog/opencog/opencog/nlp/learn/run/README.md

   terminal sessions with tmux/byobu, and starts the cogserver in one of them.
 Use F3 and F4 to switch to different terminals.

-* `wiki-ss-??.sh`: language-specific word-pair-counting scripts.
+* `pair-submit-??.sh`: language-specific word-pair-counting scripts.
-  These pulls text files, one by one, from the data directory, and submits them for word-pair counting.
+  These pull text files, one by one, from the data directory, and submit them for word-pair counting.
 Pick one, and run it manually the 'process' byobu window.
 Be sure to open the database, first.
-  The directory containg the text files needs to be manually adjusted here; its `beta-pages` by default, but you can use any directory that you wish.
+  The directory containing the text files needs to be manually adjusted here; its `beta-pages` by default, but you can use any directory that you wish.